 What is big data?

-Big data is about sorting, understanding and gaining knowledge from this mass of facts and figures.
-It can then be used to inform decision-making, find cost savings, and improve products and services.
+Therefore, big data is about sorting, understanding and gaining knowledge from this mass of facts and figures.
+It can then be used to find cost savings and improve products and services.

 Most definitions of big data emphasise the so-called 'three Vs':